In This Article

-First Thing: Practices yoga and meditation.
+First Thing: Practices yoga and meditation

 Routine: “A big part of my morning ritual is about what I don’t do: When I wake up, I don’t start the day by looking at my smartphone.
 Instead, once I’m awake, I take a minute to breathe deeply, be grateful, and set my intention for the day.”
 Huffington radiates positive energy and has been setting the pace for the digital media industry for the last decade, so we think she’s a great woman to emulate.

-Routine: By mid-morning, Huntington-Whiteley has already walked her miniature dachshunds, made breakfast (a “preferably paleo” meal), spritzed herself with perfume, and endured a major sweat session.
+Routine: By mid-morning, Huntington-Whiteley has already walked her miniature dachshunds, made breakfast (a “preferably Paleo” meal), spritzed herself with perfume, and endured a major sweat session.
 “I’m addicted to Body by Simone and Ballet Bodies in L.A.,” the lithe blonde told Harper’s Bazaar.
 By the time most of us settle into our office chairs, Huntington-Whiteley has already sipped her green juice, replied to emails, and had her hair and makeup done for the day’s shoot.
 The one non-superwoman morning ritual we can get on board with?
 Coffee.
 “I’m totally useless without coffee,” the model admits.

-First Thing: Checks her smartphone.
+First Thing: Checks her smartphone

 Routine: As a fitness maven, Kadakia unsurprisingly loves to get her workout in early.
 Instead of reaching for a cup of coffee, she goes for a 30-minute run or—if really pressed for time—squeezes in a 10-minute core workout at home.
 So we guess feeling “too tired” to exercise is not a legitimate excuse in Kadakia’s world.
-Her longest-lasting morning activity: stopping by Starbucks for a venti citrus green tea.
+Her longest-lasting morning activity: Stopping by Starbucks for a venti citrus green tea.
 “It’s been a part of my routine for over 10 years!” the innovator recently said.

-First Thing: Plays tennis.
+First Thing: Plays tennis

 Routine: Every morning at 5:45 a.m., Anna Wintour arrives at New York’s Midtown Tennis Club for one hour of tennis.
 The arbiter of taste might run into other tennis playing fashion stars, like Hilary Rhoda or Sean Avery.
 Then it’s a quick primping process at home before the editor in chief goes to her office at One World Trade Center to take an endless set of meetings.
 Long meetings are “anything that runs over seven minutes,” according to The September Issue’s director, R.J.
 Cutler.

-First Thing: Has a cup of tea.
+First Thing: Has a cup of coffee

-Routine: After donning her uniform—flat shoes, a tight pair of jeans, a cashmere sweater, and a jacket—Marant drives her scooter to the pool in St.-Germain for a set of 35 laps.
+Routine: After donning her uniform—flat shoes, a tight pair of jeans, a cashmere sweater, and a jacket—Marant drives her scooter to the pool in St. Germain for a set of 35 laps.
 “I need this to breathe and to handle my stressful days.
 It’s a pool from the beginning of the last century,” the designer told Harper’s Bazaar.
 “I love that you get your own cabin, so you don’t have to go into a locker room.”
 After showering in her cabin, Marant stops by a juice bar for a carrot-and-ginger concoction on her way to the office.
 Once at the office, Marant has her coffee.
 “I have a black coffee—American style, not espresso… It’s not very French.”

-First Thing: Drinks warm water with lemon.
+First Thing: Drinks warm water with lemon

-First Thing: Exercises.
+First Thing: Exercise

 Routine: “Exercise wakes me up and gets my juices flowing.
-I get my best ideas working out or on a drive back from the gym to the house,” Power tells Self guest editor and Honest Company CEO Jessica Alba.
+I get my best ideas working out or on a drive back from the gym to the house,” Power tells Self guest editor and Honest Company founder Jessica Alba.
 Her post-workout breakfast usually consists of “one egg on a piece of toast and some avocado.”
 Power puts her sweat session ideas to action immediately.
 “Well, I obsess on them the whole class.
-And then I got to my car and I open my Notes on my phone, and I either type it or make a call to somebody who will listen to me at 7 in the morning.”
+And then I go to my car and I open my Notes on my phone, and I either type it or make a call to somebody who will listen to me at 7 in the morning.”

-First Thing: Checks emails.
+First Thing: Checks emails

-First Thing: “Me” time.
+First Thing: “Me” time

 Routine: In the half-hour before her kids wake up, Beckham showers, washes her face, checks emails, and has a modest fruit breakfast with green tea followed by a double espresso.
 If only we could look that put together after so little sleep and such a hectic morning!